grafana/agent/docs/sources/operator/api.md

 </em>
 </td>
 <td>
 <p>MinBackoff is the initial retry delay.
-Gets doubled for every retry.</p>
+MinBackoff is doubled for every retry.</p>
 </td>
 </tr>
 <tr>